BasicsReviewed for beginners

 Ethereum has the largest ecosystem of any blockchain.
 This includes:

-• DeFi (Decentralized Finance): Billions of dollars are locked in DeFi protocols on Ethereum.
-You can lend, borrow, trade, and earn interest without a bank.
+• DeFi (Decentralized Finance): Billions of dollars locked in lending, borrowing, and trading protocols.

-• NFTs: Most high-value NFT collections are on Ethereum.
+• NFTs: Most high-value NFT collections live on Ethereum.

-• Layer 2 networks: Faster and cheaper versions of Ethereum, like Arbitrum, Optimism, and Base.
+• Layer 2 networks: Faster and cheaper versions like Arbitrum, Optimism, and Base.

 • Stablecoins: Most stablecoins like USDC and USDT live on Ethereum.